Agiled

 Quick comparison (TLDR)

-Trello is the simplest, most intuitive Kanban tool available.
-The board/list/card interface requires zero training — drag and drop is the entire interaction model.
+Trello is the simplest Kanban tool available.
+The board/list/card interface requires zero training.
 Butler automation creates no-code rules with triggers and actions.
-200+ Power-Ups extend Trello into CRM, time tracking, and more — though most require separate subscriptions and do not integrate deeply.
-The free plan is generous: unlimited cards, 250 automation runs/month, unlimited Power-Ups, and mobile apps.
-Standard ($5/user/month) adds unlimited boards and custom fields.
-Premium ($10/user/month) adds Timeline, Calendar, Table, Dashboard, Map views and AI features.
+200+ Power-Ups extend Trello into CRM, time tracking, and more, though most require separate subscriptions and do not integrate deeply.
+The free plan is generous for individuals: unlimited cards, 250 automation runs/month, unlimited Power-Ups, and mobile apps.
+Standard ($5/user/month annual, $6 monthly) adds unlimited boards and custom fields.
+Premium ($10/user/month annual, $12.50 monthly) adds Timeline, Calendar, Table, Dashboard, Map views and AI features.

 But Trello is a task management tool, not a business management platform.
 There is no CRM, invoicing, proposals, contracts, client portal, time tracking, HR, or expense tracking.
-These gaps are not oversights — Trello is deliberately focused on visual task management.
-Service businesses that adopt Trello discover they need 4-6 additional tools: CRM, invoicing, proposals, time tracking, contracts, and HR — pushing total monthly cost past $200-500 for a 10-person team.
-The 2025 redesign caused severe backlash, with users calling it "the worst in tech history" on Atlassian community forums.
+These gaps are deliberate: Trello focuses on visual task management.
+Service businesses that adopt Trello discover they need 4-6 additional tools (CRM, invoicing, proposals, time tracking, contracts, HR), pushing total monthly cost past $500-1,000 for a 10-person team.

-The bottom line: Trello is the right choice for teams that need simple, visual task management and already have separate tools for CRM, invoicing, and other business functions.
-Agiled is the right choice for service businesses that need complete business management including task boards, CRM, billing, and HR in one system.
+The bottom line: Trello is right for teams that need simple, visual task management and already have separate tools for CRM, invoicing, and HR.
+Agiled is right for service businesses that need complete business management including task boards, CRM, billing, and HR in one system at a fraction of the combined cost.

 Key differences at a glance